mattsui19/imessageJSONexporter/imessage-exporter/README.md

         Bypass the disk space check when exporting data By default, exports will not run if there is not enough free disk space

+-t, --conversation-filter <filter>
+        Filter exported conversations by contact numbers or emails To provide multiple filter criteria, use a comma-separated string All conversations with the specified participants are exported, including group conversations
+        Example: `-t steve@apple.com,5558675309`

 -h, --help
         Print help
 -V, --version